Cardiopulmonary bypass: Centrifugal pump

 Many CPB circuits now employ a centrifugal pump for the maintenance and control of blood flow during CPB.
 By altering the speed of revolution (RPM) of the pump head, blood flow is produced by centrifugal force.
-This type of pumping action is considered to be superior to the action of the roller pump by many because it is thought to prevent overpressurization, clamping or kinking of lines, and produce less damage to blood products (hemolysis, etc.).
+This type of pumping action is considered to be superior to the roller pump because it is thought to prevent over-pressurization, clamping, or kinking of lines, and causes less damage to blood products (hemolysis, etc.).

 Roller pump

-The pump console usually comprises several rotating motor-driven pumps that peristaltically "massage" tubing.
+The pump console usually comprises several rotating, motor-driven pumps that peristaltically "massage" the tubing.
 This action gently propels the blood through the tubing.
 This is commonly referred to as a roller pump, or peristaltic pump.
-The pumps are more affordable than their centrifugal counterparts, but are susceptible to overpressurization if the lines become clamped or kinked.
+The pumps are more affordable than their centrifugal counterparts but are susceptible to over-pressurization if the lines become clamped or kinked.
 They are also more likely to cause a massive air embolism and require constant, close supervision by the perfusionist.

 Oxygenator

-The oxygenator is designed to add oxygen to infused blood and remove some of the carbon dioxide from the venous blood.
-Cardiac surgery was made possible by CPB using bubble oxygenators, but membrane oxygenators have supplanted bubble oxygenators since the 1980s.
-The main reasons for this are that membrane oxygenators tend to generate many fewer micro-bubbles, referred to as gaseous microemboli, which is generally considered harmful to the patient and reduce damage to blood cells, compared to bubble oxygenators.
-More recently, the use of hollow-fiber oxygenators has become more widespread.
-These derivatives of membrane oxygenators further reduce the occurrence of microemboli by reducing the direct air-blood interface while simultaneously providing adequate gas exchange.

-Another type of oxygenator gaining favour recently is the heparin-coated blood oxygenator which is believed to produce less systemic inflammation and decrease the propensity for blood to clot in the CPB circuit.
+The oxygenator is designed to add oxygen to infused blood and remove some carbon dioxide from the venous blood.

 Heat exchangers

-Because hypothermia is frequently used in CPB to reduce metabolic demands (including that of the heart), heat exchangers are implemented to warm and cool blood within the circuit.
-The heating and cooling is accomplished by passing the line through a warm or ice water bath.
-A separate heat exchanger is required for the cardioplegia line.
+Because hypothermia is frequently used in CPB (to reduce metabolic demands), heat exchangers are implemented to warm and cool blood within the circuit.
+Heating and cooling is accomplished by passing the line through a warm or ice water bath, and a separate heat exchanger is required for the cardioplegia line.

 Cannulae

 Multiple cannulae are sewn into the patient's body in a variety of locations, depending on the type of surgery.
-A venous cannula removes oxygen depleted venous blood from a patient's body.
-An arterial cannula infuses oxygen-rich blood into the arterial system.
+A venous cannula removes oxygen depleted venous blood from a patient's body, and an arterial cannula infuses oxygen-rich blood into the arterial system.
 The main determinants of cannula size selection is determined by the patient's size and weight, anticipated flow rate, and the size of the vessel being cannulated.
-A cardioplegia cannula delivers a cardioplegia solution to cause the heart to stop beating.
+A Cardioplegia cannula delivers a Cardioplegia solution to cause the heart to stop beating.